JCMexplains/writing-for-success-2023/textbook.md

 For example, does it make sense to say, "It is the case that *it is*"?
 Yes.
 It's a weird thing to say, but it does not give a native speaker the sense that it is broken.
 So *it is* can be a complete sentence.

 But does it make sense to say, "It is the case that *waiting by the train tracks, the snow falling softly*"?
 No. This feels wrong to nearly all native speakers.
-So *waiting by the train tracks, the snow falling softly* is not be a complete sentence.
+So *waiting by the train tracks, the snow falling softly* is not a complete sentence.

 A group of words capable of being its own sentence can also be called an *independent clause*.
 A sentence must have at least one independent clause.